Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra

 \section{Multi-Channel Quantum Router}

 In the previous sections, we explored the single-channel quantum router composed of a three-level giant atom and two semi-infinite CRWs.
-This router achieved 100\% transfer rate across the entire energy band and could be controlled by the classical field to determine whether the transfer occurs.
-In this section, we aim to achieve multiple output channels by increasing the number of semi-infinite CRWs and explain how to achieve free output control by adjusting coupling strengths and classical field.
+This router attains 100\% transfer rate across the entire energy band and can be controlled by the classical field to determine whether the transfer occurs.
+In this section, we will fully utilize this intriguing result to propose a multi-channel quantum router scheme that can achieve various functionalities while maintaining the router's stability and universality.

-As shown in Fig.\ref{fig7}, we additionally introduce a semi-infinite CRW-c characterized by frequency $\omega_c$ and hopping strength $\xi_c$ to the model represented in Fig.\ref{fig1}.
+As shown in Fig. \ref{fig5}, we additionally introduce a semi-infinite CRW-c characterized by frequency $\omega_c$ and hopping strength $\xi_c$ to the model represented in Fig. \ref{fig1}.
 In this case, the system's Hamiltonian is given by:

 Following a similar process as outlined above, with some algebraic manipulations, we can readily derive the discrete scattering equation for a single photon in this model: